Minestrone Soup

 Storage & Reheating Tips

 The flavors of this soup are even better on the second day, after they’ve had time to meld.
-The pasta will soak up a bit more broth over time, which creates a deliciously thick and hearty soup.
+The pasta will soak up more of the broth over time, which creates a deliciously thick and hearty soup.
 I love it this way, but feel free to stir in a little more broth when reheating leftovers if you prefer a more brothy soup.

 • Refrigerator: Store in an airtight container in the refrigerator for up to 3 days.